juancastillo0/parks/README.md

 You can see the web version of the application in https://juancastillo0.github.io/parks/#/

-The build apk is in https://github.com/juancastillo0/parks/blob/master/app-release.apk
+The build apk is in https://github.com/juancastillo0/parks/blob/master/app-release.apk and in https://github.com/juancastillo0/parks/blob/master/app-release-sprint-4.apk for the sprint 4.

 ### Server